Anu-Oluwa-Po/Stroke-and-Heart-Disease-Prediction/README.md

 Built with XGBoost, SMOTE for balancing, and multi-output classification and deployed on Render 🚀.

 🚀 Features

-✅ Predicts both Heart Disease & Stroke in a single input ✅ User-friendly interface powered by Streamlit
+✅ Predicts both Heart Disease & Stroke in a single input

+✅ User-friendly interface powered by Streamlit

-✅ Machine Learning Model (Random Forest) trained on real health data ✅ Handles imbalanced datasets using SMOTE
+✅ Machine Learning Model (XGBoost) trained on real health data

+✅ Handles imbalanced datasets using SMOTE

-✅ Deployed online for easy access
+✅ Deployed online for easy access using Render.